Syunich/SyunichTools/SyunichScene/README.md

 ### **6**
 You can Change the Scene by using `SyunichTool.SceneChanger.Instance.ChangeScene(string scenename , int effectnumber)`  anywhere in the Project.
 `scenename` is the scene you want to change.
-`scenenumber` is the effector number you select in 5.
+`scenenumber` is the effector number you select in step 5.